-If you haven’t yet started to sow vegetable seeds, there is still plenty of time, and better yet, the ground should be warm enough for you to sow directly outdoors.
+The wait is over.
+Spring has arrived and the garden is suddenly blossoming!
+If you haven’t yet started to sow vegetable seeds, there is still plenty of time.
+Better yet, the ground should be warm enough for you to sow directly outdoors.
 If you sowed seeds in early spring, many of the crops will now be ready to plant out.
 Here are our top tips for what you can grow in your garden in April.

 Preparing a seedbed

 One of the secrets to growing your own vegetables successfully is a well-prepared seedbed.

 If you are growing directly in the ground, or in raised beds, dig over the soil to improve its structure, alleviate compaction and to warm the ground ready for sowing.
 As you dig, remove any weeds you see, as well as roots and other debris.
 Incorporate plenty of compost or well-rotted manure.
 Finally, rake over the surface of the soil so that it is level and has a loose, crumbly texture.

 Increasingly, people are growing vegetables in pots and containers to make the most of their space.
 In this case, ensure you have the right size containers for your seeds, being mindful as well of required root depth.
 Ensure all containers are clean, with good drainage and fill with good-quality compost.

 If you are planning on growing carrots, leave an area of the patch without manure, as this can cause their roots to fork and distort.
 If you rotate crops, then planting them next year in an area that had manure this year will be perfect.